 Best for: Repurposing existing training assets, modernizing legacy content, scaling SME-authored material

-Mindsmith supports importing a variety of document and slide formats.
+Mindsmith supports importing a variety of document formats.
 This functionality allows you to breathe new life into static content by transforming it into engaging, interactive lessons.

 How it works:

-• The AI scans the structure and content, then builds a fully editable lesson inside the Mindsmith editor
+The system scans the structure and content, then builds a fully editable lesson inside the Mindsmith editor.

 What gets converted:

-• Interactive elements (like quizzes or knowledge checks) may be inserted where appropriate
+Interactive elements (like question tiles or flashcards) may be inserted where appropriate

 When to use this method:

 Use this method when you already have content developed in other tools or formats and want to quickly make it interactive and scalable.
-Ideal scenarios include:
+Ideal scenarios include uploading instructor-led training decks, transforming static handbooks, and scaling subject-matter expert content without requiring them to learn a new authoring tool.

 4. Import an Outline